Rosario Gambino: Move to New Jersey

 The Gambino family eventually made their way to New Jersey.
 Although they entered the country illegally in 1962, they were granted permanent residency in 1966.
-The brothers later joined the Gambino crime family and were made members of the criminal organization in 1975 by Paul Castellano.
+The brothers later joined the Gambino crime family and were made members of the criminal organization in 1975 by Paul Castellano, who is also a distant relative.
 Older brother Giovanni (who Americanized his name to John) was named a caporegime (captain) in the crime family and Rosario and Giuseppe (who Americanized his name to Joseph) were his top lieutenants.
 Together the brothers formed a crew known as the "Cherry Hill Gambinos", named after their city of operation, Cherry Hill, New Jersey.

 Together Rosario and Joseph ran a chain of restaurants called "Father and Son Pizza".
 They also ran pizza shops in Philadelphia and Camden, and, with a cousin, pizzerias as far south as Dover, Delaware.
 The two brothers were also suspects in a string of arsons in the 1980s.
 Despite his considerable earnings, Rosario reported little money on his income tax return.
 Rosario Gambino owned Sals pizza in Delran, New Jersey.
 Although no longer there, it's where he met with his underlings now and again wearing suits that made him a stand alone presence.
 According to government reports:

 "one finds a financial picture which is simply not credible.
 His own attorney was unable to identify his occupation when asked to do so by the court.
 During the last few years, he has reported moderate amounts of income, approximately $20,000 in his 1982 U. S. Individual Income Tax Return and approximately $21,000 in his 1983 Income Tax Return.
 Yet he lives in a lavish home which is insured for $150,000 and for which he makes mortgage payments of $1,087.00 each month.
 Moreover, during the calendar year 1983, he made deposits totaling just under $35,000 in his checking account.
 He testified that he was unemployed from December 31, 1983, until his arrest on March 16, 1984.
 Although he allegedly had no source of income, he stated he left untouched the $20,000 in cash he had accumulated from his pizzeria.
 Still he was able to meet his living expenses, gamble in the casinos and pay $1,697.00 in cash to have fountain lights installed in front of his house during this time period."

 In 1983, Louis Eppolito – a former New York Police Department (NYPD) detective who worked on behalf of the New York Mafia – was suspected in a corruption case that he had provided NYPD intelligence reports on to Rosario.
 Rosario was also linked to the Pizza Connection probe, where dealers would sell drugs from pizzerias.